ArneTillmann/AuDoLab/paper.md

 # Summary

 AuDoLab provides a novel approach to one-class document classification for heavily imbalanced datasets, even if labelled training data is not available.
-AuDoLab enables the user to create user specific out-of-domain training data and classify a heavily underrepresented target class in a target dataset using a recently developed integration of Web Scraping, Latent Dirichlet Allocation Topic Modelling and one-class Support Vector Machines [@Thielmann].
-The user can achieve high quality results even on higly specific classification problems without the need to invest in the time and cost intensive labelling of training documents by humans.
-Hence, AuDoLab has a broad range of scientific research or business application.
+Our package enables the user to create specific out-of-domain training data to classify a heavily underrepresented target class in a target dataset using a recently developed integration of Web Scraping, Latent Dirichlet Allocation Topic Modelling and One-class Support Vector Machines [@Thielmann].
+AuDoLab can achieve high quality results even on higly specific classification problems without the need to invest in the time and cost intensive labelling of training documents by humans.
+Hence, AuDoLab has a broad range of scientific research or business applications.
 The following section provides an overview of AuDoLab.
 AuDoLab can be installed conveniently via pip.
 A detailed description of the package and installation and can be found in the packages repository or on the documentation website (link).

 # Statement of need